Reading from a Fire Hose

 Chris is the guy sellers are supposed to avoid?
 Go with Spaghetti Bob instead?
 Huh?
 If the article’s author has his way, business owners will end up calling brokers and asking, “Do you charge up-front fees?”
 Those who do – few as we may be – will confidently answer “Yes”… and then hear a click.
 Hang up!
 Run for cover!
 Why?
 It is a sad state of affairs when we’re chicken to charge for our time.
 Sadder still when we’re Chicken Little, scrambling around spouting decades-old advice when all a business broker did was figure out what sucker should buy your faltering restaurant.
 Oh boy.

-Murphy Business in Franklin charges up-front fees.
+Time’s Up, LLC in Franklin charges up-front fees.
 If the sky doesn’t fall on your head, please always feel welcome to call to discuss this and other matters.

 How Accountable is Your Organization?

 How accountable is your business?
 It’s understood that you’re accountable – to yourself, your loved ones, etc. But what about everyone else?
 If you’re building a team, from administrative help to associates, you’re probably keen on how accountable each person is to themselves, to you, and to the fine organization you’re building.
 What’s one more thing, just one more thing, each of these people could be doing?
 Is there one more key activity that each person could do to contribute?
 Maybe the person answering the phones could call a few clients to check in.
 Perhaps your office manager could ask for referrals.
 Maybe your associates could book one more job per month.